StrangeButUntrue/micropython-ri5/docs/reference/glossary.rst

         standard library.
-However, large subset of these modules require POSIX-like environment (Linux, FreeBSD, MacOS, etc.; Windows may be partially supported), and thus would work or make sense only with :term:`MicroPython Unix port`.
-Some subset of modules is however usable for :term:`baremetal` ports too.
+However, large subset of these modules require POSIX-like environment (Linux, FreeBSD, MacOS, etc.; Windows may be partially supported), and thus would work or make sense only with `MicroPython Unix port`.
+Some subset of modules is however usable for `baremetal` ports too.

         Unlike monolithic :term:`CPython` stdlib, micropython-lib modules
         are intended to be installed individually - either using manual